Consolidate Debt & Credit

-Tackling and Consolidating Debt and Credit
+Tips to Consolidate Debt and Credit

 The charts below, taken from the NY Federal Reserve’s Regional Household Credit Snapshot shows the percent of consumers that have five different types of loans, as well as the average balance for those who do have loans.
 Remember, this does not include other bills and debt, such as medical debt.

 Think of your debt as an overall part of your financial picture.
-Is your debt helping you increase your overall financial well-being?
-For example, instead of renting did you buy a home?
+Is your debt helping you increase your financial situation?
+For example, instead of renting, did you buy a home?
 Your home mortgage loan is a great way to build equity and live in a house of your own.
 However, if you are building up a lot of personal debt, including credit card debt, then most likely you are either in financial hardship or mismanaging your finances.
 Instead of building equity, you are paying lots of interest to service your debt.

 Three preliminary steps to consolidate your debt: